 When we visited in July, we were amazed by the lack of dark skies and the beauty of midnight sun.
-The sun sets right after the midnight and the sky becomes grey until it rises again around 3:00 AM in the morning.
-The weather was both cold and warm, as you can experience 4 seasons in one day in Iceland.
+The sun sets right after midnight and the sky becomes grey until it rises again around 3:00 AM in the morning.
+The weather was both cold and warm, as you can experience four seasons in one day in Iceland.

-Road trip is a must if you are willing to see the natural beauty of the island.
-It takes 10 days to drive around the whole island, however you may also take a different route depending on how many days you have.
+A road trip is a must if you are willing to see the natural beauty of the island.
+It takes 10 days to drive around the whole island, however, you may also take a different route depending on how many days you have.
 Camping with vans is also very popular among budget travellers, and there are 170 registered campsites all around the country.
 Camping didn’t seem to be a bad idea for summer as all the hotels were fully booked, and the remaining ones were extremely expensive during our visit in July.

 Having only 4 full days, we decided to take the Southern coast route, starting from Keflavik Airport.
-There are rental car offices in the airport but we suggest you to do it before arriving.
+There are rental car offices in the airport but we suggest you do it before arriving.
 After picking up the car, we headed to Grindavik to spend the night there as it is the closest central area to Blue Lagoon.

 Blue Lagoon is located in a lava field in Grindavik.
 The geothermal spa containing 9 million litres of water hosts hundreds of people who want to bathe in the unique water and apply the silica mud to their skin.
 The blue colour of the lagoon comes from the silica and the way it reflects sunlight while the water’s actual colour is white.
 Make sure to use hair conditioner before and after you enter the water as it makes your hair pretty dry.
 There are also a hotel, restaurant, relaxing room and bar which you can enjoy while your visit to the geothermal spa.
 The water is 37-40 C degrees and its deepest point is 1.6 meters.